wjuseck/swift-arrayIterationLab-lab-ios-apply-000/README.md

 > Excellence is never an accident.
 It is always the result of high intention, sincere effort, and intelligent execution; it represents the wise choice of many alternatives - choice, not chance, determines your destiny. -[Aristotle](https://en.wikipedia.org/wiki/Aristotle)

+## Overvuew

+In this lab, you'll create, manipulate, and iterate over arrays.

+## Playground Files

 * There's something slightly different about this lab compared to other labs.
 It's asking that you open up the .playground file included with this repository.
 In particular, the `ArrayIteration.playground` file.

 * When you open a playground file, it should look like this: